stephengold/Minie/README.md

 <h1>This fork currently contains only one <a href=https://github.com/stephengold/Minie/commit/a69541ef4716236460510c8b2d92b13fb664739d>fix</h1>

-To install this fix you need donwload .jar file in releases then put it in 'libs' folder of your root project,  then add these implementations to your build.gradle closure
+To install this fix you need donwload .jar file in releases then put it in 'libs' folder of your root project,  then add these implementations to your build.gradle
 ```groovy

 repositories {